 There are plenty of islands accessible via a short boat trip from Split.
 You can find out a few of my top recommendations here.
 Some of them are home to tiny medieval cities and charming fishing harbours, while others are completely uninhabited.
 If you fancy a day trip from Split, I’d recommend heading off on an island hopping excursion (with a quick dip in the crystal blue waters).
 Don’t miss a stop at the Blue Cave – you won’t believe the colour of the water!

-Go on a day trip from Split to Hvar
+Go on a day trip from Split to Hvar Island

-If you’re looking for a tour, check out this one which starts from Hvar city station.
+Oh and if you’re looking for a tour, check out this one which starts from Hvar city station.
 It includes a tour and a meal in a traditional konoba!
 Check availability and latest prices here.

 Enjoy a day trip from Split to Dubrovnik